 By Brendan Hogan, OUR Peer Research Ambassador

-Brendan Hogan is a sophomore majoring in Political Science, Psychology and Philosophy.
+Brendan is a senior majoring in Political Science, Psychological Science, and Philosophy.
 Click here to learn more about Brendan.